NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Introduction

-\sstx{} is enabled by three key components. \textit{Non-blocking execution} ensures that servers execute transaction requests to completion without acquiring locks and make their results immediately visible to avoid blocking subsequent transactions, making transaction execution as cheap as that of non-transactional operations. \textit{Decoupled response control} separates the non-blocking execution of requests from the sending of their responses, guaranteeing that only correct (consistent) results are returned and there is no risk of cascading aborts. \textit{Timestamp-based consistency check} uses timestamps to reflect requests' execution order and ensures that transactions are consistent by examining the timestamps.
+\sstx{} is enabled by three components. \textit{Non-blocking execution} ensures that servers execute transactions in a way that is similar to executing non-transactional operations. \textit{Decoupled response management} separates the execution of requests from the sending of their responses, ensuring that only correct results are returned. \textit{Timestamp-based consistency checking} uses timestamps to verify transactions' results, without interfering with execution.

-In the process of designing the timestamp-based consistency check, we identified a correctness pitfall in timestamp-based, strictly serializable techniques.
-Specifically, these techniques sometimes fail to guard against an execution order that is serializable but non-strict.
-Consequently, executing transactions in such an order following the timestamps may incorrectly invert the real-time order relationship between transactions and thus violates strict serializability.
-We call this pitfall \textit{\inversion{}}. \Inversion{} is subtle because it possibly happens only if a transaction interleaves with a set of non-conflicting transactions that have real-time order relationships.
+While designing the consistency-checking component, we identified a correctness pitfall in timestamp-based, strictly serializable techniques.
+Specifically, these techniques sometimes fail to guard against an execution order that is total but incorrectly inverts the real-time ordering between transactions, thus violating strict serializability.
+We call this the \textit{\inversion{}} pitfall.
+Timestamp inversion is subtle because it can happen only if a transaction interleaves with a set of \emph{non}-conflicting transactions that have real-time order relationships.
 The pitfall is fundamental as we find it affects multiple prior systems (TAPIR~\cite{Zhang:sosp2015} and DrTM~\cite{Wei:sosp2015}), which, as a result, do not provide strict serializability as claimed.

-\sstx{} handles \inversion{} with a novel technique, response timing control, which is an integral part of decoupled response control.
-Response timing control enforces real-time order constraints, without interfering with the non-blocking execution or relying on synchronized clocks. \sstx{} also proposes two timestamp optimization techniques, asynchrony-aware timestamps and \sr{}, which reduce false aborts by controlling the timestamps.
-Moreover, \sstx{} designs a specialized protocol for read-only transactions, which, to the best of our knowledge, is the first to achieve the optimal performance~\cite{Lu:osdi2016} in the best case while ensuring strict serializability, without having to rely on synchronized clocks.
+\sstx{} handles timestamp inversion through response timing control (RTC), an integral part of decoupled response management, without interfering with non-blocking execution or relying on synchronized clocks. \sstx{} proposes two timestamp optimization techniques, asynchrony-aware timestamps and \sr{}, to reduce false aborts.
+Moreover, \sstx{} designs a specialized protocol for read-only transactions, which, to the best of our knowledge, is the first to achieve optimal performance~\cite{Lu:osdi2016} in the best case while ensuring strict serializability, without relying on synchronized clocks.